 There has been an increasing demand for instrumental metadata in recent years to server a number of applications, and climate studies in particular.
-The DBCP has established its own metadata collection system at JCOMMOPS and is participating in the water temperature metadata Pilot Project (META-T).
+The DBCP has established its own metadata collection system at JCOMMOPS and is participating in the overall JCOMM efforts to integrate the management of instrument/platform metadata from ocean observation platforms, including through the provision of buoy metadata to the WMO-IOC Centres for Marine Meteorological and Oceanographic Climate Data (CMOCs)1.